-The Kenilworth Wheelers organises regular Saturday, Sunday and Friday club runs and training rides every week throughout the year.
+The Kenilworth Wheelers organises regular club runs (Saturday, Sunday, Tuesday & Thursday) and training rides (Monday & Wednesday) every week throughout the year.

-The Saturday clubruns are ideally suited to intermediate riders and newcomers of average cycling fitness.
-These rides are generally scheduled in advance and the tea stop destinations are published on the website.
+The 9am Saturday club run is ideally suited to intermediate riders and newcomers of average cycling fitness.
+Destinations and routes are decided on the day.

 There are two runs to choose from on a Sunday, an “A” Run and a “B” Run.
 The “A” Run is aimed at riders of above average fitness.
 The “B” run is similar to a Saturday run.
 Destinations and routes are decided on the day.

-A steady ride on Friday morning for those members who don’t have a “proper” job and don't fancy another episode of Macguyver, Loose Women or Chuggington.
+A steady ride on Tues and Thurs mornings for those members who don’t have a “proper” job and don’t fancy another episode of Knight Rider, Ben and Holly’s Little Kingdom or The Wright Stuff.

-Meet at 9.30am on the main road through Norton Lindsey (Wolverton Road) at the junction with Curlieu Lane, about 200m before the school (coming from Warwick direction).
-Click here for map.
-The ride generally goes to Hillers Farm Centre, Dunnington for a cup of tea, and covers a distance of about 45 miles (assuming you started and finish in Warwick).
-Don't worry, you should be home in time for The Mysterious Cities of Gold.
+Meet at 9.30am at the Castle Gates.
+The ride generally goes to Chipping Campden for a cup of tea, and covers a distance of about 45 miles.
+Don’t worry, you should be home in time for Neighbours.

 Training rides are classed as “speed” rides in that they are all relatively short distance and high average speeds.
 Riders need to be familiar with riding close to other riders in a fast-moving group.